junxit/us-congress-bills-111/metadata.md

 - 2010-09-29 — Introduced in House
 - 2010-09-29 — Referred to the House Committee on Financial Services.
 - 2010-09-29 — Sponsor introductory remarks on measure.
 (CR E1800)
+- 2010-11-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mrs. Biggert objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-11-30 — Considered under suspension of the rules. (consideration: CR H7728-7730)
+- 2010-11-30 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+325.
+- 2010-11-30 — Mr. Peters moved to suspend the rules and agree to the resolution.
+- 2010-12-02 — Considered as unfinished business. (consideration: CR H7899)
+- 2010-12-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-02 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 11/30/2010 H7728-7729)
+- 2010-12-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 11/30/2010 H7728-7729)